 In this template, the curly brace notation ("{segment}") indicates a variable segment instead of a literal value.

-.NET Framework 3.5 provides a new API for working with URI templates called UriTemplate.
+.NET Framework provides an API for working with URI templates called UriTemplate.
 UriTemplates allow you to do the following:

 There are many times (especially on the server, where dispatching a request to a service operation based on the URI is necessary) that you want to keep track of a set of UriTemplate objects in a data structure that can independently address each of the contained templates.
 UriTemplateTable represents a set of URI templates and selects the best match given a set of templates and a candidate URI.
 This is not affiliated with any particular networking stack (WCF included) so you can use it wherever necessary.